ing-MARWA/Covid19-Project/README.md

 Inconsistent Data Entry
                            Efficiently fix typos in your data.
 # Conclusion
-This project provides analysis of COVID_19 data , Started from Cleaning data, Analysing, Visualization this can help alot healthcare professionals an exact Articls and predict all Information about COVID_19 and how to contain the damadge.
+This project provides analysis of COVID_19 data , Started from Cleaning data, Analysing, Visualization this can help alot healthcare professionals to put an exact Articls and predict all Information about COVID_19 and how to contain the damadge.